NIVeriStandAdd-Ons/IVI-DC-Power-Supply-Custom-Device/README.md

+# NOTICE: This repository has been archived, and will no longer be maintained or accept pull requests.
 ## IVI DC Power Supply Custom Device ##

 **IVI DC Power Supply Custom Device** allows users to use any DC power supply supported by NI-IVI inside NI VeriStand.
 This functionality is commonly used to supply external power to other devices or components.